 Inbound Marketing is a different way of thinking, a better way!
+Everyone in business wants to increase brand awareness, that’s a no-brainer.
 Traditionally what we have seen and heard in our local market over the years is the age-old quote, “I want to get my name out there!”
 But… “Where is there?”

 ‘There” has usually meant a mass market.
 That place that is saturated in marketing messages and ruled by the world’s biggest brands.
 It is known as outbound marketing.
 It is interruptive and expensive.
 Big Brands can afford to spend millions of dollars in advertising to reinforce their name.
 For most, (if not all) smaller local businesses though, this ‘scattergun’ approach of telling everyone “I’m here and this is what I do!”, it simply isn’t financially viable.
 Not only does mass marketing seldom bear fruit for smaller businesses it’s near on impossible to measure!

 So what is the answer?
 How do you get your name out there…?
 And where should “there” be?

 First, you need to understand and more importantly accept that marketing has changed!
 This is a result of potential customers (or leads) having so much information at their fingertips–and NO, I’m not talking about the Yellow Pages where you used to let your fingers do the walking–With a phone in our pockets and access to an abundance of information, the consumer is in total control.

 And the smartest, most successful companies around the world understand this.